 2017: modernization of the PARAFE system, a visionary choice

-Because the ADP Group is very sensitive to airport popularity rankings, which will determine choices made by connecting passengers, it has opted to go down the route of automation.
+Because the ADP Group is very sensitive to airport popularity rankings, which will determine choices made by connecting passengers, it has opted to go down the automation route.

 Following a very competitive tender, in which the leaders in the field went head to head, Gemalto - a champion of digital security and ID document security in particular - was selected together with two members of the Bolloré Group: IER and its subsidiary Automatic Systems, a world leader in the field of automated secure entrance control.

-The initiative will give a new lease of life to the smart gate PARAFE system (Automated Fast Track Crossing at External Borders), which was beginning to lose impetus after almost a decade in service.
+The initiative will give a new lease of life to the smart gate PARAFE system (Automated Fast Track Crossing at External Borders), which began to lose impetus after almost a decade in service.

 These biometric border control gates will operate both on departure and arrival.
 As is already the case today, the eGate will only open if the passenger's fingers match the fingerprints stored in the passport's chip.

 New automatic passport control gates in Roissy in September 2017